Bags & Brews Cornhole Tournament 2026

 Event Details

-As we honor the 25th Anniversary of 9/11, we invite you to join us for an evening dedicated to courage, resilience, and the enduring American spirit.
-This year’s gala will feature stories from a veteran whose life was forever changed on and after 9/11, reminding us of the power of unity, service, and hope.
+As we reflect on the courage shown on and after September 11, 2001, and celebrate 250 years of American independence, we invite you to join us for an evening dedicated to service, perseverance, freedom, and unity.
+This year’s gala will feature stories from a veteran whose life was forever changed on and after 9/11, reminding us of the strength found in community and the enduring power of hope.

 Please note: Guests are welcome and encouraged to dress in theme (coming soon).
 Registration will close on Thursday, October 22, 2026.